Frobenius circulant graphs of valency six, Eisenstein-Jacobi networks, and hexagonal meshes: Frobenius versus Eisenstein-Jacobi

 It can be verified that $(m, r, s) = (2g-1, 0, -g)$ is a solution to (\ref{eq:cs2}).
 From this we get $\Ga \cong EJ_{\b}$, where $\b = (2g-1)+[-gn+(2g-1)(a-1)]\rho = (2g-1)-4g\rho$, and $\Z_{n} \rightarrow \Z[\rho]/(\b), [u] \mapsto [-u\rho]_{\b}$ gives the required isomorphism. \end{ex}

-\textsf{D. EJ graphs are arc-transitive.}~~We finish this section by proving a result which is unnoticed in the literature.
-Since any Cayley graph is vertex-transitive, all EJ graphs are vertex-transitive.
+\textsf{D. EJ graphs are arc-transitive.}~~Since any Cayley graph is vertex-transitive, all EJ graphs are vertex-transitive.
 We now prove that they are actually arc-transitive.
 (An arc-transitive graph without isolated vertices is vertex-transitive, but the converse is not true.)
 The proof is similar to that of a counterpart result \cite[Lemma 7]{Z1} for Gaussian graphs \cite{MBG}.

 \begin{thm} Let $\a \in \Z[\rho]$ be such that $N(\a) \ge 7$.
 Let

 Then $(\Z[\rho]/(\a)) \rtimes H_{\a}$ is isomorphic to a subgroup of the automorphism group of $EJ_{\a}$, and $EJ_{\a}$ is $(\Z[\rho]/(\a)) \rtimes H_{\a}$-arc-transitive. \end{thm}